Parallel implementation of CNOT$^{N}$ and C$_2$NOT$^2$ gates via homonuclear and heteronuclear F\"{o}rster interactions of Rydberg atoms: Scheme of Rydberg EIT C NOT

 \section{Scheme of Rydberg EIT C$_2$NOT$^2$}

-Proposals for implementation of many control and many target atoms C$_{\text{k}}$NOT$^{\text{N}}$/C$_{\text{k}}$Z$^{\text{N}}$ have been limited to consider gates with either many control or many target atoms, but not many control and many target atoms simultaneously.
-Recently, several theoretical approaches have been proposed to consider such schemes \cite{young2021asymmetric,li2022multiple,cong2021hardware}.
-Young et al. \cite{young2021asymmetric} designed a protocol that uses microwave dressing to implement multi-qubit gates with many control and many target atoms which reduces intraspecies interaction energies and maximize the interspecies interaction energies, leading to asymmetric blockade which simplifies state preparation and enhances the speed of quantum algorithms and reduces the need for fault-tolerant error correction schemes.
-In this section, we modify the EIT CNOT scheme to implement a four-qubit gate with two control and two target atoms (C$_2$NOT$^2$ gate) [see Fig. \ref{modifiedpulsesequence}(a)] simultaneously by proposing an asymmetric sequence of laser pulses acting on control atoms.
-We consider the following sequence [see the scheme in Fig. \ref{modifiedpulsesequence}(b)]: \begin{enumerate} \item We apply $\pi$-pulses to excite the control atoms from ground state $|1\rangle$ to highly excited Rydberg state $|r\rangle$ in sequence. \end{enumerate} \begin{enumerate} \item Then we apply smooth Raman laser $\pi$ pulse to couple the ground states of the target atoms $|A\rangle$ and $|B\rangle$, simultaneously, to the intermediate dark state $|P\rangle$. \end{enumerate} \begin{enumerate} \item Finally, we apply $\pi$ pulses to return the control atoms from highly excited Rydberg state $|r\rangle$ to ground state $|1\rangle$ in reversed sequence applied in step 1. \end{enumerate}
+The proposals for implementation of C$_{\text{k}}$NOT$^{\text{N}}$/C$_{\text{k}}$Z$^{\text{N}}$ gates with many control and many target atoms have been limited to gates with either many control atoms and single target atoms, or to single control atom and many target atoms.
+The most general case for arbitrary number of control and many target atoms has not been studied extensively.
+Recently, such schemes were proposed in several theoretical approaches \cite{young2021asymmetric,li2022multiple,cong2021hardware}.
+Young et al. \cite{young2021asymmetric} designed a protocol which uses microwave dressing to implement multi-qubit gates with many control and many target atoms.
+This protocol reduces intraspecies interaction energies and maximizes the interspecies interaction energies, leading to asymmetric blockade, which simplifies the state preparation and enhances the speed of quantum algorithms and reduces the need for fault-tolerant error correction schemes.
+In this section, we modify the previously studied CNOT scheme based on EIT in order to implement a four-qubit gate with two control and two target atoms (C$_2$NOT$^2$ gate) [see Figure~\ref{modifiedpulsesequence}(a)] simultaneously by proposing an asymmetric sequence of laser pulses acting on control atoms.
+We consider the following sequence [see the scheme in Figure~\ref{modifiedpulsesequence}(b)]: \begin{enumerate} \item We apply $\pi$-pulses to excite the control atoms from ground state $|1\rangle$ to highly excited Rydberg state $|r\rangle$ in sequence. \end{enumerate} \begin{enumerate} \item Then we apply smooth Raman laser $\pi$ pulse to couple the ground states of the target atoms $|A\rangle$ and $|B\rangle$, simultaneously, to the intermediate dark state $|P\rangle$. \end{enumerate} \begin{enumerate} \item Finally, we apply $\pi$ pulses to return the control atoms from highly excited Rydberg state $|r\rangle$ to ground state $|1\rangle$ in reversed sequence applied in step 1. \end{enumerate}

 By applying this sequence of laser pulses, it is possible to efficiently implement the following gates by properly tuning the system parameters: